 Leading with Empathy

-The last 15+ months of stress and uncertainty has likely impacted many employees in a variety of ways.
 Everyone will have varying degrees of comfortability in returning to the office and their own concerns, anxieties and personal preferences.
 Managers should be open to any and all feedback from employees regarding their re-entry and should seek out their staff’s ideas for how to best ease the transition.
 Displaying openness and a willingness to accommodate employees within reason can help employees feel valued and make the most out of returning to the office.
 Below are a few tips for leading with empathy through transitions:

 - Put the person first.
 Ensure every conversation starts by checking in on how the employee is feeling, before moving on to work performance.

 - Consider re-communicating with employees what their performance metrics are, and how they will be evaluated.
 For many, the outcome of an employee’s work is more important than the amount of time spent working.
 Highlighting results-based work, rather than the number of hours spent at a desk, may help encourage and re-engage employees.
-This may allow some employees to work fewer hours while still producing the same quality.

 A recent study of U.S. employees found that two-thirds are feeling anxious about returning to the physical workplace.
 To supplement external mental health programs and benefits, consider what community and team-based initiatives could help decrease anxiety among employees.
 This does not mean attempting to take the place of trained mental health practitioners but rather building a strong support system to help alleviate the effects of anxiety.